 13. The SMF locally stores the information received in the Pairing Authorization Response as part of pairing authorization status information.
 Further performs N4 session set up for the authorized pair of UAV and UAV-C.

-14. The SMF sends Nsmf_PDUSession_CreateSMContext Response to the AMF with the received Pairing Authorization Response Information which includes Success Indiation, UAV ID, UAV-C ID, UAS ID, and Session Security Information.
+14. The SMF sends Nsmf_PDUSession_CreateSMContext Response to the AMF with the received Pairing Authorization Response Information which includes Success Indication, UAV ID, UAV-C ID, UAS ID, and Session Security Information.

 15. The AMF optionally stores the UAV ID and UAV-C ID along with the pairing authorization status and UAS ID.

-16. The AMF sends a PDU Session Establishment Accept message to the UAV over the N1 interface and the PDU Session Establishment Accept message includes the received Authorization Response Information which includes Success Indiation, UAV ID, UAV-C ID, UAS ID, and Session Security Information.
+16. The AMF sends a PDU Session Establishment Accept message to the UAV over the N1 interface and the PDU Session Establishment Accept message includes the received Authorization Response Information which includes Success Indication, UAV ID, UAV-C ID, UAS ID, and Session Security Information.

 The UAV and UAV-C uses the received session security information to set up a secure connection between UAV and UAV-C for the C2 connection.